Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 Office Combo: Epson ET-4800

 The ET-4800 combines sublimation capability with office features: ADF for scanning/copying, fax, and ethernet.
-For sublimation output, it is identical to the ET-2800.
-The difference is the office extras.
+For most sublimation projects, the ET-4800 produces similar 4-color EcoTank-style output to the ET-2800.
+The real difference is the office hardware: ADF, fax, and ethernet.

 If you already have a separate office printer, save money and get the ET-2800.
 If you want office features (scan, fax, ethernet) on the same machine you dedicate to sublimation, the ET-4800 combines both roles.
 Keep in mind that once converted, the print side is part of your sublimation workflow, not a normal everyday color printer.